-To earn the SWOCC adult high school diploma, the student must complete 24 high school credits (or the equivalent) in a broad range of subject areas.
+To earn the SWOCC adult high

+school diploma, the student must complete 24 high school credits (or the equivalent) in a broad range of subject areas.
 Credit toward the diploma also may be granted for life and work experience.
 At least 2 high school credits (or 12 SWOCC credits) must have been earned at SWOCC.

-To discuss the Adult High School Diploma Program, obtain an appointment with the program counselor in Freedom Hall by calling 888-7405.
+To discuss the Adult High School Diploma Program, obtain an appointment with a counselor in Stensland Hall by calling 888-7405.